FRC-1721/1721-RapidReact/docs/developing/developing.rst

 Requirements
 ------------

-Go to directory ``rio`` then run
+Under the ``rio`` directory run

 .. code-block:: shell

-   pipenv install # this step may take some time pipenv shell make sim # this run the command python3 robot.py sim
+   pipenv install # May take a while pipenv shell make sim # Alternatively run: python3 robot.py sim

-This will make a simulation of the robot
+This will start the robot simulator.
+See :ref:`Using the Simulator` for more info.

 Using the Simulator
 -------------------